Bioblitz at the Nature Reserve 28th October 2018

 If you visit the reserve you will find it much easier to walk round parts of it.
 Active Newham has organised armies of corporate volunteers, mostly from the Financial Conduct Authority, to lay new paths.
 They are made of crushed concrete from demolished buildings.
 It is very hard work barrowing the material then raking and treading, but results in a dry path that is solid enough for wheelchairs and pushchairs.
 We are very pleased with the paths, which will save an enormous amount of time in path clearing.
 They also look very good and blend in as if they have always been there.

 We have started a survey of the common lizards and slow worms at the nature reserve.
 Results so far are very exciting.
 We are an exceptional site for slow worms, according to the Frog Life criteria.
 As of 22nd August, we are a good site for common lizards.
-This makes us exceptional because we have large populations of 2 species of reptiles.
+This makes us a Key Reptile Site because we have populations of 2 species of reptiles.

 You may find pieces of roofing felt, metal and carpet as you go round the site.
 These are refugia to attract reptiles, particularly the slow worms, which hide under them.
 The common lizards are mainly found on the ant hills or on top of the roofing felt.
 Please do not move the refugia.
 If you look under them, please put them back carefully.